How we make our Coconut Bowls

 How it all started

 Every year thousands of coconut shells are discarded as a byproduct of the huge coconut industry.
-After only using the husk for biofuel and the meat and water for food or beauty products, the coconut shells are normally discarded and often burnt, releasing a huge amount of CO2 into our atmosphere.
-One day, while talking to some local Balinese friends, they told us that in the old days, people used coconuts as plates, a practice that has been completely eradicated by either normal plates, or worse, plastic disposable ones.
+After only using the husk for biofuel and the meat and water for food, oil, or beauty products, the coconut shells are normally discarded and often burnt, releasing a huge amount of CO2 into our atmosphere.
+One day, while talking to some local Balinese friends, they told us that in the old days, people used coconuts as plates, a practice that has been completely shadowed by either normal plates, or worse, plastic disposable ones.

 We knew there was something to be done with all those leftover coconut shells, and we were sure we wanted to do something with them.
-That’s when we found Iluh.
-With the help of Iluh and her team, we turn the discarded coconut shells into beautiful Coconut Bowls that people can eat from.

 Please keep in mind that our Coconut Bowls are completely natural and therefore all have different markings and color.
 There aren’t 2 coconuts that are the same and the singularities of each of them should be seen as a characteristic of their uniqueness.

 The Bamboo Basket and the Cutlery Set